leomeinel/cryptboot/README.md

   have any effect (evil firmware / boot loader will already have your password at that point).

-  This can be fixed by implementing TPM support and `tpmtotp` or `anti-evil-maid` like functionality directly in GRUB boot loader (but current [TrustedGRUB2](https://github.com/Rohde-Schwarz-Cybersecurity/TrustedGRUB2) doesn't even support UEFI yet).
+  This can be fixed by implementing TPM support and `tpmtotp` or `anti-evil-maid` like functionality directly in the boot loader.

   The question is if this is really needed?
 If you don't trust UEFI firmware, why should you trust TPM?
 But nevertheless it would be nice to have double-check against evil maids.